Skip to main content

 How to find out which company your microchip is registered with: Visit www.petmicrochiplookup.org and enter your pet's microchip number to determine if your microchip is registered and with which company.

-How to find out if your pet is microchipped or how to obtain the microchip number: If you are unsure if your pet has a microchip already, consult with the party you adopted from and then check in with your vet to see if they have the number in their records.
+How to find out if your pet is microchipped or how to obtain the microchip number: If you are unsure if your pet has a microchip already, consult with the party you adopted from or check in with your vet to see if they have the number in their records.
 If there is no microchip number on-file, speak with your vet about bringing your pet in to be scanned.

 • Was this article helpful?